MetaRocq/nested-eliminators/README.md

 ## 📁 Project Structure

-* `plugin_nested_eliminators/API/`: Generic library for meta-programming on top of MetaRocq.
+* `theories/API/`: Generic library for meta-programming on top of MetaRocq.
-* `plugin_nested_eliminators/SparseParametricity/`: Sparse Parametricity generation.
+* `theories/SparseParametricity/`: Sparse Parametricity generation.
-* `plugin_nested_eliminators/Eliminators/`: Core implementation of recursor generation and elimination logic.
+* `theories/Eliminators/`: Core implementation of recursor generation and elimination logic.
-* `plugin_nested_eliminators/examples_submission.v`: Demonstrations of generated eliminators on standard and nested inductive types.
+* `theories/examples_submission.v`: Demonstrations of generated eliminators on standard and nested inductive types.
 * `formalization/`: Formal proofs verifying the correctness of generated eliminators and termination properties.

 ## 🚀 Usage

-See `plugin_nested_eliminators/examples.v` for usage.
+See `theories/examples.v` for usage.

 ## 🧪 Formalization

 The formalization of the encoding from nested inductive types to mutual inductive types is based on MetaRocq

 * `typing.v` and `RoseTree.v`: A running example of a mutually nested inductive type with generated eliminators.
-* `positivity_condition.v`: specify the positivity condition
+* `positivity_condition.v`: specify the positivity condition.
-* `nested_to_mutual.v`: Verifies that eliminators satisfy Rocq's guard conditions.
+* `nested_to_mutual.v`: Defines the mutual encoding of a well-formed nested inductive type.
+* `nested_to_mutual_proof.v`: Verifies that mutual encoding of a well-formed nested inductive type satisfies the strict positivity condition.

 ## 🧩 Integration with Rocq